QubitPi/leadership-blogs/src/content/posts/rnn/index.md

     }
 $$

-where $n$ is the length of a RNN sequence and $t$ is the index of timestep
+where $n$ is the length of a RNN sequence and $t$ the index of timestep

 :::tip